 CINEMATOGRAPHY: Submit UP TO two different examples of original work that best demonstrate talent, ability and experience as a Cinematographer.
 Each moving image submission can be no longer than 20 minutes in length (i.e., 40 minutes maximum for both samples).
 Submit only moving image submissions on which you were the sole Cinematographer.
 Submissions should demonstrate NARRATIVE ability.
 All submissions should include whether the submission was completed at an educational institution and the format(s)/camera used for each submission.
 NO DVD submissions are accepted, only links through Vimeo Plus.
 Please refer to Vimeo Plus membership.

 Supplemental submissions are not required but can include:

 - a summary "reel" of up to three minutes — through Vimeo Plus;

-- still photographs and/or slides — email to Applications@AFI.com with the subject line "SUPPLEMENTAL MATERIALS" and label each submitted item with your FIRST NAME, LAST NAME and DISCIPLINE and YEAR APPLYING.
+For all supplemental submissions, e-mail summary reel links and photographs and/or slides to Applications@AFI.com with the subject line "SUPPLEMENTAL MATERIALS" and label each submitted item with your FIRST NAME, LAST NAME and DISCIPLINE and YEAR APPLYING.